Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect: Diffusion of hard spheres in an infinite bath of Brownian particles

 Thus,

 where

 is the maximum of the contact number of $n$ non-overlapping identical spheres in $\R^d$.
-Thus the configurations $\bgrande$ that minimise the energy are maximising their contact number $c(\bgrande)$, as claimed. \end{proof} The identification of the set of configurations whose contact number equals $\mathsf{c}(n,d)$ is a difficult topic, even in low dimensions $2$ and $3$, as it is presented in the next examples.
+Thus the configurations $\bgrande$ that minimise the energy are maximising their contact number $c(\bgrande)$, as claimed. \end{proof} The identification of the set of configurations whose contact number equals $\mathsf{c}(n,d)$ is a difficult topic, even in low dimensions $2$ and $3$, as we present in the next examples.

 Recall that $\mathsf{c}(n,d)$ is also the maximum number of edges that a contact graph of $n$ non-overlapping translations of $B(0,1)$ can have in $\R^d$, see, e.g., the monograph~\cite{B} and~\cite[Chapter 3]{BAK}.
-Using this approach, we now review in more detail the situation in the Euclidean spaces $\R^2$ and $\R^3$. \begin{example}[The planar case, $d=2$]
+Using this approach, we now review in more detail the situation in the Euclidean spaces $\R^2$ and $\R^3$.